-For incoming students participating in the 2019 First year residence guarantee to be guaranteed a reasonable accommodation based on their documented need:
+For incoming students participating in the 2020 first year residence guarantee to be guaranteed a reasonable accommodation based on their documented need, documentation is needed by:

 - We accept documentation on a rolling basis.
-Please follow the process outlined above.
+Please follow the process for requesting a housing accomodation.

 - For academic accommodations please register with Accessibility Services.